walterhiggins/WMPJS/book-outline.md

 So far, we have a way to create *Safe Zones* where non-operators can't break or place blocks.
 What we need to do next is provide a way to create *Player Plots* within this *Safe Zone* where players - once they've claimed a plot - can build.

 ### Refactoring
 Before we get into the mechanics of creating, claiming and sharing player plots let's think about what a Player Plot is and how it's similar to something we've already created - Safe Zones.
 A Zone and a Plot are both *Regions* within the world where certain rules apply.
 A Region has a starting point and extends in two directions (along the X axis and the Z axis).
 So Zones and Plots are really just parcels (or *Regions*) of land.
 For any block placed or broken we'll want to test to see if the block is within a given region.
-There's going to be much in common between Zones and Plots so let's *refactor* the code we've alread written. *Refactoring* is the process of changing code you've already written so that it can be made more reusable.
+There's going to be much in common between Zones and Plots so let's *refactor* the code we've already written. *Refactoring* is the process of changing code you've already written so that it can be made more reusable.
 The goal of refactoring is to improve the code so we don't write the same code over and over.
 What we're going to do is take some of the code from the *zones.js* module we created earlier and move it into a new more reusable module called *region.js*.
 In your editor create a new file called *region.js* in the *plugins/scriptcraft/modules/protection/* folder and edit the file so it resembles the code in the listing below.

 You'll notice the *create()* function is *very* similar to the *addZone()* function from the *zones.js* module.
 That's because it is the same except the statement `store.push(result);` from the *addZones()* function is not present in the *create()* function.
 If you want to take a shortcut, I recommend copying and pasting the body of the *addZone()* function into the *copy()* function then removing the `store.push(result);` line from the *create()* function.
 The *contains()* function can be copied directly from the *zones.js* file into the *region.js* file and requires no changes: